Credit: Boundary Ranch

 13. Visit a Ghost Town

 The cooler fall weather in the province promises great road trip days, so take the opportunity to visit some spooky places to prepare for the upcoming Halloween celebrations.
 With the colorful fall colors and prairie scenery, these spooky buildings and towns can provide just the right atmosphere, along with fantastic photo ops.
 Take a picnic or find a great place to eat lunch along the route.
-Check out the abandoned town of Bulwark, the haunted bar and hotel in Wayne, the once-prosperous coal town of Bankhead, the 7-resident town of Orion, along with quite a few more that are well within driving distance of Calgary.
+Check out the abandoned town of Bulwark, Rowley, the haunted bar and hotel in Wayne, the once-prosperous coal town of Bankhead, the 7-resident town of Orion, and quite a few more that are well within driving distance of Calgary.

 14. Take a Scary Train Excursion